DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 They were bewildered.

-"Because... there was no way for us to win" - timidly answered Saki.
+"Because... there was no way for us to win." - timidly answered Saki.

 "Neither knife or gun could work against Cryptid's dragons.
 As for spirits, bullets just pass through.